neapolitan-a-la-code/blog/About.md

 Adam is a refugee from the world of finance, and previously raised money for countries in Latin America and advised on M&A. He enjoys racing at the velodrome, playing poker, bourbon, and going to DIY gigs in his free time.
 His favorite ice cream is Peanut Butter Cup

 Emma: After graduating Emma worked at a newspaper before moving to Delhi and starting a string of jobs with start-ups.
 Loves yoda, yoga, and six music.
-Future geek-girl-developer, hoping to one day start her own business and/or replace language with emojis. ☮ :v:
+Future geek-girl-developer, hoping to one day start her own business and/or replace language with emojis. ☮ ♥

 ʕ •ᴥ•ʔ